Fu Foundation School of Engineering and Applied Science: Rankings

-Columbia's School of Engineering and Applied Science is one of the top engineering schools in the United States and the world.
 As of April 2022, it is ranked 13th among the best engineering schools by U.S. News & World Report, and first within the Ivy League, tied with Cornell University.
 Its undergraduate engineering program is ranked 21st in the country, according to U.S. News.

 In 2010, the US National Research Council revealed its new analyses and rankings of American university doctoral programs since 1995.
 Columbia Engineering ranked 10th in biomedical engineering, 18th in chemical engineering, 26th in electrical engineering, 14th in mechanical engineering (5th in research), 9th in operations research & industrial engineering, 7th in applied mathematics, and 6th in computer sciences.

 The school's department of computer science is ranked 11th in the nation, 36th in the world by U.S. News & World Report, and 18th worldwide by QS World University Rankings.
 Its biomedical engineering program is ranked 9th according to US News.

 Among the small prestigious programs, the school's chemical engineering is ranked 20th, civil engineering and engineering mechanics 18th, electrical engineering 3rd, applied physics 4th, industrial engineering and operations research 4th, material engineering 10th, computer science 15th, and applied mathematics 15th, according to National Science Foundation.
 From The Chronicle of Higher Education, Columbia's engineering mechanics is 6th in the nation, its environmental engineering 4th, industrial engineering 7th, mechanical engineering 5th, applied physics 8th, and operations research 6th.
 Finally, Columbia's financial engineering program is ranked 3rd nationally, according to the 2020 ranking from Quantnet.